How much do solar panels cost in 2021?

 If you can then find a local installer who is fair and reasonable with their pricing, you are on to a winner.

-Beware, though, if the price is too low, let’s say close to £4,000.
+Beware, though, if the price is too low.
 It may be the installer is cutting corners to get the price down that low.

 For example, they might be: